It pays to read your daily cruise planner. I nearly missed one of the best river cruise shore excursions ever; a day at the Naschmarkt in Vienna.

 It happened on my recent Danube river cruise with Viking River Cruises.
 I was standing near the reception desk after dinner when I overheard someone ask the Cruise Manager about the next day’s culinary tour.

 I didn’t know there was a culinary tour in Vienna.
 I had planned a simple day in Vienna.
-Lunch at Restaurant Levant off Stephansplatz and an ice cream from Eis-Greissler on Rotenturmstraße and walk back to the ship.
+My usual lunch at Restaurant Levant off Stephansplatz and an ice cream from Eis-Greissler on Rotenturmstraße and walk back to the river ship.

 As soon as the couple retreated, I stepped up and asked what it was that they had signed up to do.
 “It’s the Chef’s tour in Vienna.
 They’re going to the outdoor Naschmarkt,” said Lee, the Cruise Manager aboard the Viking Lif.
 “But,” he added, “there’s already a waiting list for other couples.”